Introduction

 Once you've configured the Exalate app in the ServiceNow instance, you can proceed with the app configuration.

-1. Accept EULA
+Step 2: Accept the EULA

-2. Configure General Settings
+Step 5: Configure General Settings

 You need to specify your ServiceNow instance URL, the proxy user access details, and the evaluation license key.